-An individual who is not a behavioral health professional who provides the following services to a patient to address the patient's behavioral health issue:
+An individual who is not a Behavioral Health Professional (BHP) who provides the following services to a patient to address the patient's behavioral health issue:

-- With clinical oversight by a behavioral health professional, services that, if provided in a setting other than an Arizona Department of Health Services (ADHS) licensed health care institution, would be required to be provided by an individual licensed under ARS Title 32, Chapter 33. - 2.
+- With clinical oversight by a BHP, services that, if provided in a setting other than a health care institution, would be required to be provided by an individual licensed under A.R.S.
+Title 32, Chapter 33, or - 2.
 Health-related services.